SinaKhalili/notes/the making of this website.md

 This website is built with [letter_smith.py](https://github.com/gordonbrander/lettersmith_py), a static site generator that works with markdown files.

 To edit, I'm using [obsidian](https://obsidian.md/), which is a markdown based second brain type system.
-Previously I was using emacs org-roam, but Obsidian is a lot prettier.

 ### Design
+I'm trying too approach everything with a dark-mode awareness, so that dark mode is a first class citizen (instead of an afterthought).

+One source of inspiration is [Josh Comeau's website](https://joshwcomeau.com/).

-I'm currently trying to use Butterick's [Practical Typography](https://practicaltypography.com/) guidelines.
-That means:
+I'm also currently trying to use Butterick's [Practical Typography](https://practicaltypography.com/) guidelines.

-- Using a reading area of around 75 characters
-- Using a nicer font.
-Currently : [Charter](https://practicaltypography.com/charter.html)
-- Making the site mobile-responsive

 ### Inspired by